 The key to true brussels sprouts love is to chop the sprouts up as much as you can.
 I used the shredding blade on my food processor.
 Brussels sprouts are a whole lot less intimidating when they’re a bit more bite-sized.

 A really, really tasty caesar dressing, bacon, and extra-crispy panko breadcrumbs generously sprinkled over the top will certainly bring you closer to true salad bliss.

-I’ve had many brussels sprouts dishes over the years where I’ve thought to myself, “how can anyone not love this??” but I’ve never felt that so strongly as I have with this dish.
-I guess if you try it and you still truly insist that you don’t want sprous in your life, I’ll have to officially give up my quest to convince the world brussels sprouts are a gift.
+I’ve had many brussels sprouts dishes over the years where I’ve thought to myself, “how can anyone not love this??” (and especially brussels sprouts bacon dishes!) but I’ve never felt that so strongly as I have with this dish.
+I guess if you try it and you still truly insist that you don’t want sprouts in your life, I’ll have to officially give up my quest to convince the world brussels sprouts are a gift.

 But first, just take one bite of this salad.
 Experience the umami of the caesar dressing and the bacon.
 Feel the crunch of the panko.
 And look at me and say the words, “finnne, you win!”
 Now, don’t you feel a lot better?

 Are you a fan of brussels sprouts?
-Do you think you would be after trying this salad?? (see above for answer).
+Do you think you would be after trying this brussels sprouts bacon caesar salad?? (see above for answer).